freakout42/formax/README.md

 Everything is compiled with -Wall -Werror and memchecked with valgrind.
 Only int and char types are used and where possible static variables are used.
-Everything that comes from outside is passed to ODBC with bind=variables.
-The environment is cleaned up to the minimum.
+Everything that comes from outside is passed to ODBC with bind variables.
+There is no free SQL enterable as is was possible with original SQL-Forms.
+The password for the database is encrypted on the command line.

 Structure
 ---------